mawavial/Bookmarks/README.md

-Project name: bookmarks

-Quick Summary:
-	This project is designed to be a simple web project backed up by some of the top trending technologies.

-# README #
+#Bookmarks README#

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 * Quick summary
+** 	This project is designed to be a simple web project
+	backed up by some of the top trending technologies.
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)